NGFuture/2023_ai_expl/README.md

 This application allows you to explore and experiment with different AI services.
 It leverages the power of openAI, Google Cloud, and AWS to perform translation, summarization, and text-to-speech tasks.

-Feel free to explore the various features and functionalities of the application, which serve as an excellent example of utilizing openAI, Google Cloud, and AWS services within a Next.js 13 app.
+Feel free to explore the various features and functionalities of the application, which serve as an excellent example of utilizing <b>openAI, Google Cloud, and AWS services within a Next.js 13 app</b>.

 ## Getting Started